fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The first resurrected creatures will the angel Israfil.
 Allah will resurrect him and command him to blow the trumpet for the second time.
 The second blow will signal the resurrection from the dead all creatures that were once alive.

+After the final signs of The Hour -- the defeat of the Sufyani; the end of the just reign of the Madhi and/or Jesus; the rising of the sun from the west; the peaceful death all believers from inhalation of a lethal breeze -- a trumpet will blast signaling the destruction of earth (Q.69:13–16); a second blast will signal the death of any being still living (except God).

+The dead will then be resurrected and Afterlife commence with yet another trumpet blast, (different sources give different numbers of trumpet blasts) The first to arise will be Muhammad, followed by the other members of the Muslim community. with all gathering at the place of assembly [al-maḥshar].
+In between resurrection and the actual judgement will be an agonizing wait (Q.21:103, Q.37:20) for the unbelievers.

 The Judgement will not start for a long time, maybe thousands of years.
 People will worry about their deeds all the time. and they will come to prophets asking them to intercede in front of Allah to start the Jidgement because they can no longer wait.
 They will come to Adam, but Adam will say "Nafsi, nafsi", meaning that he is worried about himself because he disobeyed Allah and ate from the Tree and Allah is so angry at this point as He has never been before.
 Then people will come to Nuh, Ibrahim, Musa and Jesus, and they all say Nafsi, nafsi.
 And finally they will come to the prophet Muhammad ﷺ    begging him to ask Allah to start the Judgement. and the prophet Muhammad ﷺ    will say "This is a job for me".

 </details>